 When he returned and jumped on his jet-ski, we took off around the lake.
 The waves were very active that afternoon.
 Traveling at high speed, crashing into oncoming waves was exhilarating.
 Every time I hit a wave and was air-bound for a few seconds, I screamed!
 This was only the second time I’d been on a jet-ski.
 The first was several weeks before when we shared one jet-ski and ventured up the river that was connected to the lake.
 After cruising the lake, we decided to revisit the river.

 We took off in that direction, crossing under the bridge, when out of the corner of my eye I saw him stop.
 Immediately, I slowed down and turned off my jet-ski.
 What’s wrong?
 He informed me that he couldn’t move.
 What do you mean you can’t move?
-He said he thought he was stuck on something.
+He said he was stuck on something.
 About a minute later, we discovered both jet-skis were stuck in mud.
 After he dismounted to check his jet-ski, I did the same.
 The moment my foot touched the water it sunk about 6-8 inches into the mud.
-At this point, I started to internally panic.
+At this point, I started panicking.
 I looked around.
 We weren’t close to land and there was no way anyone on a boat could help because then they’d be stuck too.
 We were totally alone.